archiecobbs/skeleton-starter-flow/README.md

+# THIS IS A BUG REPRODUCER FOR https://github.com/vaadin/flow-components/issues/6052

 # Skeleton Starter for Vaadin

 This project can be used as a starting point to create your own Vaadin application.